-Medical Internship provides students with the knowledge and skills necessary to become healthcare workers or prepares students for postsecondary health care educational programs.
-The curriculum is designed to be completed in a hospital, medical office, imaging center, laboratory, or other health care facilities two days per week.
-Due to increasing student interest and a specific number of clinical placements, an application process is used.
-Performance in prerequisite courses, attendance, discipline, and teacher recommendations are considered.
-National certification as a patient care technician or EKG technician is offered as part of the curriculum.
-This is a two-credit course taken in two class periods.
+Medical Internship Is an honors course that provides students with the knowledge and skills necessary to become a healthcare worker and prepares students for postsecondary health care educational programs.
+The curriculum is designed to be completed in a hospital, or other health care facility two days per week.
+Performance/benchmark tests in prerequisite courses, attendance, discipline and teacher recommendations are considered for enrollment.
+National certification as a Certified Patient Care Technician, Certified EKG Technician, and Veterinary Medical Applications Certification is offered as part of the curriculum.
+This is a two credit course taken in two class periods.
+Articulated credit with Calhoun Community College is available to those students that qualify.